assafsauer/Istio-Security-Mesh-Automated/README.md

 productcatalog,3550,checkoutservice <br/>
 currency,7000,checkoutservice <br/>

-3) based on the final logs , the script will create the following yamls
+3) based on the final logs , the script will create the following policies in yaml format:

 ```diff
 AuthorizationPolicy: each app (both backend and external ingress) will be restricted by HTTP method and folders